 something in an Asian restaurant (Wok to Walk).

-boulevard (actually it'a a pedestrian area), until we reach the
+(actually it'a a pedestrian area), until we reach the culture palace.

-It's not that terribly interesting, so we only stay there 25
+that terribly interesting, so we only stay there 25 minutes and at

-at 4:30pm (we took the metro, changed lines, then walked the
+(we took the metro, changed lines, then walked the last 700m metres).

 In the evening I do some blue hour photography around 9pm.

-apartment with a big kitchen (with a sleep sofa), two bedrooms
+with a big kitchen (with a sleep sofa), two bedrooms and a toilet.

 Weather: initially sunny with some clouds,